Equipment Level 1 – Lumbo Pelvic Stabilization

 Full Equipment Series covers use of all large equipment including the Reformer, Cadillac, Arc Barrel and Chair.

-TO REGISTER FOR THE COURSE IN Overland Park, KS PLEASE CONTACT THE HOST AT Anjali@performancerehabkc.com or 913-648-6755
+TO REGISTER FOR THE COURSE IN-PERSON IN Overland Park, KS PLEASE CONTACT THE HOST AT Anjali@performancerehabkc.com or 913-648-6755

 The Equipment Certification Series (Levels 1 – 4) offers you comprehensive Rehabilitation Pilates training on large Equipment.
 Run over 4 separate weekends the Equipment Certification Series covers training on the Cadillac, Split Pedal Chair, Arc Barrel and Reformer.
 Unique to the APPI, this in depth equipment training moves you through the body as opposed to just focusing on the machine.
 This allows you to truly understand the difference between the similar movements on each apparatus and why you would choose one over the other for optimal outcomes.